-Angelos Deltsidis is an international postharvest specialist for the Horticulture Innovation Lab, providing expertise in postharvest technology of perishable crops, primarily fruits and vegetables, to projects located throughout the developing world.
-He is also responsible for leading the team's work collaborating with the Nutrition Innovation Lab in Bangladesh.
-Angelos splits his time at UC Davis between the Horticulture Innovation Lab and the UC Postharvest Technology Center.
+Angelos Deltsidis worked for the Horticulture Innovation Lab as an international postharvest specialist, providing expertise in postharvest technology of perishable crops, primarily fruits and vegetables, to projects located throughout the developing world.
+He was also responsible for leading the team's work collaborating with the Nutrition Innovation Lab in Bangladesh.

 Throughout his career, Angelos has worked to address food waste in the developing world due to insufficient technologies or improper practices followed.
 He came to the Horticulture Innovation Lab because of his passion for doing work internationally in places where it is most needed.